Strategies from dentsu on how brands can build trust and stronger relationships with customers

 As audience fragmentation continues, brands not only have to think about how to reach new consumers, but also how to develop meaningful connections with those consumers in order to stay top mind.

-At unBoxed 2022, the annual Amazon Ads conference, held at the Jacob Javits Center in New York City from 25 to 27 October, we sat down with Kavita Cariapa, senior vice president of e-commerce strategy at dentsu.
-In her role, she advises dentsu clients on how to best optimise their digital performance at retailers and owned sites across media and sales channels.
+At unBoxed 2022, the annual Amazon Ads conference, held at the Jacob Javits Center in New York City from October 25 through 27, we sat down with Kavita Cariapa, senior vice president of e-commerce strategy at dentsu.
+In her role, she advises dentsu clients on how to best optimize their digital performance at retailers and owned sites across media and sales channels.

 During the conversation, Cariapa shared how brands can grow and thrive in the midst of change in the ad industry and during times of economy uncertainty, while also building stronger relationships with their customers through marketing strategies.